rarimo/unforgettable-contracts/README.md

 │   └── ReservedRMO — "ERC-20 token granting each vault a one-time reserved token allocation" └── vaults
-    ├── Vault — "A vault controlled with a master key EIP-712 signature" ├── VaultFactory — "Deterministic CREATE2 factory for Vaults" └── VaultSubscriptionManager — "Vault-specific subscription manager with support for a registry of purchasable vault names"
+    ├── Vault — "A vault controlled with a master key EIP-712 signature" ├── VaultFactory — "Deterministic CREATE2 factory for Vaults with support for a registry of unchangeable vault names" └── VaultSubscriptionManager — "Vault-specific subscription manager"
 ```

 #### Usage